 Things to Do in Tongariro National Park

-- Tongariro Alpine Crossing.
-This is New Zealand’s most popular day hike taking you over the volcanoes of the central North Island.
-The 8-hour hike is one-way and requires some planning in terms of transport and keeping safe.
-Take a look at our Guide to the Tongariro Alpine Crossing to work out a plan.
+- Hike the Tongariro Alpine Crossing, taking you over the volcanoes of the central North Island.
+The 6-8-hour hike is one-way and requires some planning in terms of transport and keeping safe; take a look at our Guide to the Tongariro Alpine Crossing to work out a plan

 Things to Do in Taupo

-- Go on a white water rafting trip on the Tongariro River.
-(Pick up available from Taupo).
+- Go on a white water rafting trip on the Tongariro River with Tongariro River Rafting

-Day 6 – Tongariro National Park to Wellington
+Day 6 – Taupo or Tongariro National Park to Wellington

 Your final destination today is the capital city of New Zealand!
-However, there’s plenty to do along the way to break up the 4-5-hour drive.
+However, there’s plenty to do along the way to break up the 4-hour drive.

 - Along the Kapiti Coast, stop by one of the beaches like Peka Peka Beach or Queen Elizabeth Park.
 Or take a tour to Kapiti Island to check out the native bird sanctuary.